housleyjk/ws-rs/README.md

 that causes you less problems.

 However, if performance is what you value most and you want a WebSocket library in Rust, I would choose this one.
-Here is how it stacks up against some other common frameworks using the example [bencher](https://github.com/housleyjk/ws-rs/tree/stable/examples/bench.rs) to open 10,000 simultaneous connections and send 10 messages.
+Here is how it stacks up against some other common frameworks using the example [benchmark tool](https://github.com/housleyjk/ws-rs/tree/stable/examples/bench.rs) to open 10,000 simultaneous connections and send 10 messages.
 These results are **not** reliable as a serious benchmark:

 Library | Time (ms)